 (a) Contractor shall use deflector shields on all application equipment to minimize inadvertent applications of fertilizer to non-plant areas.
 Contractor shall clean up any fertilizer deposited on paved or impervious surfaces.

 (b) Contractor shall use and enforce the “Ring of Responsibility” (discussed in Appendix A) around or along the shoreline of canals, lakes, ponds, or waterways to reduce risk of fertilizers and other lawn chemicals coming into direct contact with surface waters.

 (c) Contractor shall apply fertilizer only when plants are actively growing.

 (d) Contractor shall clean up spilled fertilizer materials immediately as per UF/IFAS recommendations.
 Contractor may apply collected material as a fertilizer.

 (e) Contractor shall store nitrate-based fertilizers separately from solvents, fuels, and pesticides, because nitrate fertilizers are oxidants and can accelerate a fire.
 Owner shall work with Contractor to secure fertilizers and other chemicals stored at the Worksite.

-(f) After fertilizing (unless water restrictions are in place or a rain event is predicted), Contractor shall irrigate with at least a 1/4 inch of water following fertilization to avoid the loss of nitrogen and increase uptake efficiency.
+(f) After fertilizing, Contractor shall irrigate with at least a 1/4 inch of water following fertilization to avoid the loss of nitrogen and increase uptake efficiency.
 If water restrictions apply, Contractor may irrigate as permitted but no more than 1/2 inch following fertilization.